-About
+About the project

 Sound is the voice of a society, of a landscape, of an environment.
 If we understand the meanings of sound we understand what a place, a society is saying about itself.
 If we understand the behaviour of sound we can hear how a society behaves towards its environment.
 If we listen to our own listening, then we can also hear how our own soundmaking in daily life influences the soundscape's quality.